dseeni/TechArtDemos/README.md

 **Line Plane Solver -> (4,3)**
 ```
--  Common topology when you chamfer a cylinder N-gon top face
+-  Common topology when you chamfer a cylinder whose top face is an N-gon or
+when you chamfer the top of a cube
 ```

 **Multi Line Plane Solver -> (4+,4)**
 ```
 - A rare topological case wherein there are more than 4 edges connected to one
 vertex edge (see example below).

-In this instance UnChamfer will run a skew
+In this instance UnChamfer will run a skew lines solver on each potential edge
-lines solver on each potential edge option, and select the edge the yields the
+option, and select the edge the yields the minimum distance to intersection
-minimum distance to intersection, assuming no intersection is found.
+(CPA), assuming no intersection is found.
 ```

 - Maya Api 2.0 topological queries result in blending between 3 solvers on a per edge basis